ddmcdonald/sparser/README.md

  (present #<ref-category PRESENT>))

 ```
-This show an instance of the category representing 'be', whose index
+This shows an instance of the category representing 'be', whose index
 is 105673.
 This category has two local variables, 'subject' and
 'predicate', and also binds a variable it inherited, 'present'.
 An expression for values of the variables follows them.
 The predicate,
 for example, is an instance of the category 'relative-time', which
-itself has variables for it relativizer and reference-time.
+itself has variables for its relativizer and reference-time.

 This a description of the semantic content of the input text.
 In a application that provided the necessary context, this description